adamsilverstein/backbone-demo/README.md

 Load /demo1/ or /demo2/ or /demo3/ to view demos.

-Note: requires the WP REST API plugin: https://wordpress.org/plugins/json-rest-api/
+Note: requires the Version 2 of the WordPress REST API plugin: https://wordpress.org/plugins/rest-api/